 More Tumblr Features:

 You can link your Tumblr account to other social networks you use and you can feed your traditional blog or other RSS feed to your Tumblelog.
 You can also create static pages such as your own Questions page that people are automatically taken to when they ask you a question.
-If you want to make your Tumblelog private or just make specific posts private, you can.
-If you want to track your stats, you can add any analytics tracking code to your Tumblelog, burn a feed with Feedburner, create a custom theme, and use your own domain name.
+If you want to make your Tumblelog look more lie a traditional website, you can do it by adding pages.
+You can make your Tumblelog private or just make specific posts private as needed, and you can schedule posts to publish in the future.
+It's also easy to invite other people to contribute to your Tumblelog.

 Who Is Using Tumblr?: